Here are a few tips to help you make the most of your online vacation search:

 Read the fine print.
 Before you hit "send" and instantly relay your credit card information to the travel site, make sure you're clear on its policies.
 Does the site charge booking fees?
 If so, how much will be added to the cost of your trip?
 What other fees will you have to pay?
 Will the site refund your money if you have to cancel your trip?
 If so, what is the cancellation fee?

-For more travel information, see the links on the next page.
+For more travel information, see the links below.